Day 173

 Having a relationship with God does not protect us from ‘distress’ (v.2).
 The psalmist was ‘awake all night – not a wink of sleep’ (v.4a, MSG).
 He feels as if God has rejected him and that he will never experience God’s favour again (vv.7–9).

-In this, the first half of Psalm 77, we begin to see how to respond to distress.
+In this, the first half of Psalm 77, we see how to respond to distress.
 You can be assured that:

 1. God listens to your cry